vikiru/restasaurus/README.md

 There should be 5 collections:

-1. classificationinfos
+1. `classificationinfos`: This collection contains all of the ClassificationInfo documents.
-2. counters
+2. `counters`: This collection is auto-created and allows for auto-indexing of documents.
-3. dinosaurimages
+3. `dinosaurimages`: This collection contains all of the DinosaurImage documents.
-4. dinosaurs
+4. `dinosaurs`: This is the main collection which contains all of the Dinosaur documents.
-5. dinosaursources
+5. `dinosaursources`: This collection contains all of the DinosaurSource documents.

 After completing these steps, the API should be ready for launch, with all endpoints fully operational. 🎉